Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Security Evaluation

 \subsection{Application Container Compromise}

-In the event that an attacker does achieve remote code execution in the application container, the \timeloops~system is engineered in a manner that prevents full-system compromise.
+If an attacker achieves remote code execution in the application container, the \timeloops~system is engineered to prevent full-system compromise.

 First, \timeloops~leverages container abstractions provided by Podman to isolate the application and oracle container resources.
-Further, the containers are restricted from accessing the full set of system calls by the container \verb$seccomp$ policy that is set by \timeloops.
-The file representing the system call policy itself is maintained entirely outside of the executing container environments, and is only passed as an argument to Podman at container startup.
+The containers are restricted from accessing the full set of system calls by the container \verb$seccomp-BPF$ policy that is set by \timeloops.
+The file representing the system call policy is maintained entirely outside of the executing container environments, and is only passed as an argument to Podman at container startup.
 Therefore, an attacker with code execution inside either container is unable to directly manipulate the policy file.
-Additionally, since \verb$seccomp$ is installed in the kernel, all system call violations result in delivering SIGSYS signals to the offending thread in the container and recording the violation in the system's audit log.
-It is possible for an attacker to manipulate the userspace handling of the SIGSYS signals, given code execution in the context of an application process.
-While this would prevent \timeloops~from functioning correctly, it would not allow the attacker to loosen the existing system call policy which is immutable and enforced by the kernel.
+Additionally, since \verb$seccomp-BPF$ is handled in kernel space, all system call violations result in delivering \texttt{SIGSYS} signals to the offending container's thread and recording the violation in the system's audit log.
+It is possible for an attacker to manipulate the userspace handling of the \texttt{SIGSYS} signals, given code execution in the context of an application process.
+While this would prevent \timeloops~from functioning correctly, it would not allow the attacker to loosen the existing syscall policy which is immutable (kernel-enforced).

-We further mitigate the danger of a successful remote attacker in our design.
-We leverage features of the Podman container engine to ensure that containers are not running with root privileges on the host system, so that any container escapes result in an attacker having the same permissions as the \timeloops~user, and no more.
-However, we believe that because of the series of security benefits provided by the \timeloops~system, from exploit detection, tight system call filtering, and container isolation, that \timeloops sufficiently raises the bar for successful system compromise to be impractical.
+We further mitigate the danger of a successful remote attacker by running all containers without administrative privileges.
+This ensures that any container escapes result in an attacker having the same permissions as the \timeloops~user, and no more.
+These limited permissions do not allow attackers to dismantle the system call filter or alter running processes on the host.
+We believe that due to the series of security benefits provided by our approach, from exploit detection and tight system call filtering to container isolation, \timeloops sufficiently raises the bar for successful system compromise.